-PPR Note Co., LLC ("PPR") is an administrative services company that performs administrative tasks for the Company and its affiliates, as overseen by the Manager.
+PPR Note Co., LLC ("PPR") is an administrative services company that performs administrative tasks for the Company and its affiliates, as overseen by the Manager with respect to the Company.
 These services include investor relations, human resources, finance, acquisitions, sale, asset and portfolio management services.
-In accordance with the administrative services agreement by and between the Company and PPR, Company pays a fee to PPR equivalent to the direct and shared expenses of the Company actually paid or incurred by PPR from time to time in connection with the provision of services to the Company.
-Where these expenses are shared (e.g. with affiliated funds managed by Manager), such expenses are allocated pro rata across such affiliated funds, including the Company, based on each fund's assets.
+In accordance with the administrative services agreement by and between the Company and PPR, prior to January 1, 2025, the Company paid a fee to PPR equivalent to the direct and shared expenses of the Company actually paid or incurred by PPR from time to time in connection with the provision of services to the Company.
+Where these expenses were shared (e.g. with affiliated funds managed by Manager), such expenses were allocated pro rata across such affiliated funds, including the Company, based on each fund's assets.
+On and following January 1, 2025, the Company replaced this fluctuating pass-through expense fee structure with a more traditional fixed fee structure.
+The fee is 2%, per annum, of assets under management, payable monthly.
+This fee is not an additional fee being charged to the Company but is simply replacing the prior fluctuating fee.